jorruior/RiboTransPred/README.md

 This repository provides scripts to:

-1. Parse genome and transcriptome data for a given species.
+1. Parse genome and transcriptome data for given species.
 2. Normalize and convert RNA-seq and Ribo-seq data from BAM format.
 3. Train a deep learning model on the processed data.
+4. Predict Ribo-seq data using sequence and RNA-seq as input.

 ---